Truck and Transport Mechanic

 Other titles used in provinces/territories: Heavy Equipment Technician - Truck and Transport Mechanic (AB, NT), Truck and Coach Technician (ON), Truck and Transport Service Technician (NB), Truck and Transport Technician (YT)

-View the most recent standard.
 This is the complete description of the activities of the Truck and Transport Mechanic trade.
-Check with your apprenticeship authority if exams based on this standard are implemented.
+New exams that are based on the new standard are being developed.
+Check with your provincial/territorial apprenticeship authority to see if it has been implemented there.

 Please refer to the Essential Skills section of the trade’s Occupational Standard that describes the essential skills needed to succeed in this trade.